n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.misp.md

 # MISP

-The MISP node allows you to automate work in MISP, and integrate MISP with other applications. n8n has built-in support for a wide range of MISP features, including creating, updating, deleting, and getting events, feeds, and organizations.
+The MISP node allows you to automate work in MISP, and integrate MISP with other applications. n8n has built-in support for a wide range of MISP features, including creating, updating, deleting and getting events, feeds, and organizations.

 On this page, you'll find a list of operations the MISP node supports and links to more resources.

 !!! note "Credentials"
-    Refer to [MISP credentials](https://docs.n8n.io/integrations/builtin/credentials/misp/) for guidance on setting up authentication.
+    Refer to [MISP credentials](/integrations/builtin/credentials/misp/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [MISP integrations](https://n8n.io/integrations/misp/){:target="_blank" .external-link} list.